 It’s easy to stare at a selection of meat at your neighborhood butcher’s and default to the same old steaks you always buy.
 That’s why we called in Josh Evans to ask him for a few recommended under-the-radar cuts.
-As an executive chef at Longhorn Steakhouse, he spends his days helping to create and refine the beef-centric menu at Longhorn’s more than 500 locations.
-Here are five of Evans’ favorite under-appreciated cuts of meat you should pick up for your next barbecue.
+As an executive chef at Longhorn Steakhouse, he spends his days helping to create and refine the beef-centric menu at the restaurant’s more than 500 locations.
+Here are five of Evans’ favorite under-appreciated cuts of meat that you should pick up for your next session over the grill.

 2. Churrasco (a.k.a.
 Skirt Steak)

 A tender cut from the belly of the cow, Churrasco is especially popular in the Southeast.
-Evans says that a marinade of garlic, lime juice, oil, and fresh herbs works beautifully for this cut.
-Grill over an open flame, being careful not to go much further than medium rare as it has a tendency to dry out if cooked much more.
+Evans says that a marinade of garlic, lime juice, oil, and fresh herbs works beautifully for this selection.
+Grill over an open flame, being careful not to go much further than medium rare, or you risk it drying the thin cut to shoe leather.
 Slice it against the grain and serve with a fresh chimichurri sauce.

 3. Ribeye Cap Steak and Ribeye Filet

 4. Manhattan Filet

 The Manhattan Filet is a thick New York Strip cut down to resemble a filet, which is more manageable and less prone to evoking heartburn for most people.
-It’s a thicker cut, which Evans says allows you to easily get that glorious combination of a great outer crust and perfect medium rare center.
+Still, it’s a thicker cut, which Evans says allows you to easily get that glorious combination of a great outer crust and perfect medium rare center.
 [Fans self with spatula] As far as seasoning is concerned, Evans recommends nothing but some heavy black pepper and a nice toasted brown butter sauce.
-Mmmm toasted.
+Mmmm, toasted.

 5. Zabuton (a.k.a.
 Denver Steak)